xepozz/entity-sorter-bundle/README.md

 (Optional) Step 4: Sorting within a supercategory
 -------------------------

-If your entity is a subcategory of another entity and should be sorted only within its own supercategory, you need to overwrite the function ```hasSuperCategory()``` in your entity.
+If your entity is a subcategory of another entity and should be sorted only within its own supercategory, you need to overwrite the function ```getSuperCategories()``` in your entity.

 In the example below we have a product sub category that needs to be sorted within the product category.